fablabmade/madeinafablab-workshop-manual/08_marketing.md

 You can also make several additional videos highlighting a specific feature or use of your product.
 Think about the Apple commercials.

+**Exercise: make a 30 second video with your mobile phone, describing a product you like and share it on Instagram using the #madeinafablabdubai tag.**

 ## Project Website

 A lean website is a minimum for any product.
 People will look at it while deciding what to buy, checking for a new model or looking for support answers.